The Complete HMO Property Investment Strategy For Landlords

 As such HMOs have come under more scrutiny by the government and local councils as investors try and find ways to effectively further monetise this sector.

 You Need To Consider the Following:

-For a full breakdown on what’s needed for a HMO licence click here.
+For a full breakdown of what's needed for an HMO licence click here.

 It's important to note that many local councils are bringing in mandatory licensing forcing landlords to pay for schemes even if previously the property didn't require it.